-It is imperative that the scene of the accident is isolated to facilitate investigation.
-It is important that information relating to any accident or incident is collected as soon as possible following the event.
-The following is a list of evidence that will be considered.
-This list is by no means exhaustive.
+- It is our procedure to ensure that, where practicable, an accident investigation is carried out as required by law. - ➤ We will investigate the accident establishing the events that led up to the accident or incident. - It is imperative that the scene of the accident is isolated to facilitate investigation. - It is important that information relating to any accident or incident is collected as soon as possible following the event.